jdbctemplatemapper/jdbctemplatemapper/README.md

 ### Querying multiple relationships with a single query

 For querying multiple relationships with a single query use SelectMapper with Spring ResultSetExtractor.
 SelectMapper allows generating the select columns string for the model and population of the model from a ResultSet.
-An example for querying the following relationship: An Order has many OrderLine and each OrderLine has one Product.
+An example og querying the following relationship: An Order has many OrderLine and each OrderLine has one Product.

 ```
  // The second argument to getSelectMapper() below is the table alias used in the query.